cevaho/becode/README.md

 # becode
-created by Cedric Van Hove in 2019.
+created by Cedric Van Hove in __January__ 2019.

 In Order to test **Github**

-  - tadaaam :
+  - team project
+  - html5 - css3 positioning grid - flex, absolute and float